Lease Car Insurance

 Insuring a lease car is slightly more complex than insuring a private one.
 This is because, when it comes to returning the vehicle you may be required to fork over a hefty sum for any damage deemed to be beyond normal wear and tear.
 Plus if the vehicle is written off, you risk having to pay the difference between what the car was worth new and its value now.
 At Keith Michaels we are able to provide Guaranteed Asset Protection (GAP) with our lease car insurance policies, whether it’s a requirement or personal preference, we can get you the quality leased car insurance you deserve.

-Understand Business Leased Car Insurance
+Understanding Business Lease Car Insurance

 or call us on 0208 329 1150